Quantiles, Ranks and Signs in Metric Spaces: Preliminaries

 \subsection{Empirical metric distribution function}

 Based on the definition of the MDF, its empirical version can naturally be defined as follows.
 Let $\X\n \coloneqq \{\X_1, \ldots, \X_n\}$ be an i.i.d. sample generated from the probability measure $\mu$ on ${\cal M}$.
-For $\u, \vb \in {\cal M}$, the empirical metric distribution function (EMDF) is the empirical probability measure of the sample being contained in $\bar{B}(\u, r)$ and is defined as
+For $\u, \vb \in {\cal M}$, the empirical metric distribution function (EMDF) is the empirical probability measure of the sample being contained in $\bar{B}(\u, r)$.
+It is defined as

-Similar to the empirical distribution function on the real line, $F_{\mu, n}^{\cal M}$ also satisfies the Glivenko-Cantelli and Donsker asymptotics which are important properties for conducting nonparametric statistical inference in a metric space and for establishing asymptotics of the quantiles proposed in this paper.
-See Appendix~\ref{App.GCDonsker} for details of the Glivenko-Cantelli and Donsker properties.
+Similar to the empirical distribution function on the real line, $F_{\mu, n}^{\cal M}$ also satisfies the Glivenko-Cantelli and Donsker asymptotic, which are important properties for conducting nonparametric statistical inference in a metric space and for establishing asymptotics of the quantiles proposed in this paper.
+See Section~\ref{App.GCDonsker} in the Supplementary material for details of the Glivenko-Cantelli and Donsker properties.
+The establishment of the two properties of the EMDF relies on the following assumptions imposed in \citet{Wang2021}.